-c.
+d.
 Long-term liabilities applicable to the System are not due and payable in the current period and accordingly are not reported as fund liabilities.
-All liabilities - both current and long-term - are reported in the Statement of Net Position.
-Below are long-term liabilities as of June 30, 2018.
+All liabilities - both current and long-term are reported in the Statement of Net Position.

 LONG TERM LIABILITIES

-Compensated Absences Payable \$ (50,880)
+Compensated Absences Payable \$ (14,347)

-Deferred Sales Tax Payable (159,075,223)
+Deferred Sales Tax Payable (159,439,317)

-Bond Premium Payable (87,112,308)
+Bond Premium Payable (71,511,441)

-Bond Principal Payable (1,172,090,000)
+Bond Principal Payable (994,895,000)

-TIFIA Loan Principal Payable (296,918,000)
+TIFIA Loan Principal Payable (290,485,000)

-Total Long Term Liabilities, as of June 30, 2018 \$ (1,715,246,411)
+Total Long Term Liabilities, as of June 30, 2019 \$ (1,516,345,105)

-d.
-Deferred inflows of resources is associated with the long-term receivable portion of the reprocessing fee receivable estimated to be collected after 12 months.
+e.
+Deferred inflows of resources is associated with the long-term receivable portion of the reprocessing fee and loan receivables estimated to be collected after 12 months.
 While this revenue is considered "unavailable" for governmental fund accounting, it is considered earned revenue in the entity-wide financial statements due to the differences in revenue recognition criteria that are described in Note 1 above.
-Therefore, these amounts are removed from the Statement of Net Position and appear as revenue in the Statement of Activities.
-(The language contained in the vendor contract with ETCC indicates that the amount due in future years becomes invalid and any amount outstanding will no longer be due to WSDOT if the contract is terminated prior to 2018):
+Therefore, these amounts are removed from the Balance Sheet and appear as revenue in the Statement of Activities.

+DEFERRED INFLOWS/OUTFLOWS OF RESOURCES

+Revenue - Reprocessing Fee \$ 365,276

+Revenue - Real Estate Contracts 3,795,854

-DEFERRED INFLOWS/OUTFLOWS OF RESOURCES Revenue - Reprocessing Fee as of June 30, 2018 \$ 244,327
+Total Deferred Revenue, as of June 30, 2019 \$ 4,161,130